 27 If a link is enabled, it may be used for frame exchange, subject to the power state of the non-AP STA

 operating on that link.
-Frames carrying MSDUs or A-MSDUs with TIDs mapped to an enabled link may be
+Only frames carrying MSDUs or A-MSDUs with TIDs mapped to an enabled link may be

 transmitted on that link.
-Frames carrying MSDUs or A-MSDUs with TIDs not mapped to a link shall not be

-transmitted on that link.
-Management frames may be sent on enabled links, following baseline.
+Management frames may be sent only on enabled links, following baseline. (#1496)

 32